mdkamran-stack/kubernetes/devops_molvi/k8s_understanding.md

 7. Three dedicated master nodes, the recommended number, provides two backup nodes in the event of a master node failure & the necessary quorun (2) to elect a new master.

 ## What is worker Node?

-1. A worker node in k8s is a machine that runs containerized app and handles networking for a cluster.
+1.A worker node is a Kubernetes node that runs application workloads by hosting pods and executing containers as instructed by the control plane.

-2. worker nodes run app process data and handle networking.
-3. k8s runs our workload by placing container into pods on the worker nodes.
-4. The main responsibilities of a worker node is proces data stored in the cluster & handle n/w to ensures traffic b/w the application across the cluster & outside of the cluster properly facilited.
-5. we can have one worker node in 1 k8s cluster as the minimum number.
+2. we can have one worker node in 1 k8s cluster as the minimum number.

 ## What is K8s Cluster.
 A set of nodes managed by k8s, A cluster consist of master and worker nodes A nodes is a linux server.